McDavid, Draisaitl pile up points, Oilers beat Senators 8-5 - WHIZ News

+McDavid has eight goals this season, tied for the NHL lead with Vancouver’s Brock Boeser, and leads the points race with 22 — one ahead of Draisaitl.

-Draisaitl was an assist off the team record held by Wayne Gretzky and Billy Taylor.
+Draisaitl was one assist off the team record held by Wayne Gretzky and Billy Taylor.

+“I was not aware of that.
+It’s not something I pay too much attention to,” Draisaitl said.

+The German forward leads the NHL in assists with 15, one more than McDavid.

-Dominic Kahun, James Neal, Ryan Nugent-Hopkins, Tyson Barrie and Darnell Nurse and Kailer Yamamoto also scored, and Stuart Skinner made 33 saves in his NHL debut.
+Dominic Kahun, James Neal, Ryan Nugent-Hopkins, Tyson Barrie, Darnell Nurse and Kailer Yamamoto also scored for the Oilers.
+Stuart Skinner made 33 saves in his NHL debut, handing Ottawa its eighth straight defeat.

+“It was nice that we got up a couple and the guys in front of me were playing really good tonight,” Skinner said.
+“Obviously, they potted out eight goals.
+That obviously helped.”

 The teams will complete the two-game set in Edmonton on Tuesday night.

 It took eight seconds for the Oilers to score.
-Off a faceoff win by Draisaitl in the Senators’ zone, Kahun took the pass from his center and fired a shot towards the net.
-The puck deflected off Ottawa forward Josh Norris’ stick and went past Matt Murray into the goal.
+Off a faceoff win by Draisaitl in the Senators zone, Kahun took a pass from his center and fired a shot toward the net.
+The puck deflected off Ottawa forward Josh Norris’ stick and past goaltender Matt Murray.

 McDavid scored on a power play 42 seconds into the second period.